ibex-team/ibex-lib/newdoc/contractor.rst

 Propagation
 ------------------------------

-Propagation is another classical algorithm of constraint programming.
+Propagation :ref:`[Bessiere 2006] <Bessiere06>` is another classical algorithm of constraint programming.

 The basic idea is to calculate the fixpoint of a set of n contractors :math:`C_1\ldots,C_n`, that is: